usatenko/DjiMini2RCasJoystick/README.md

 - run "sudo python3 main.py -p /dev/ttyACM0"
 - your RC will be set to simulator mode and it will pass stick values to the virtual joystick (/dev/js0)

-If you have problems running on Python 3.11, use this solution offered by [jim3692](https://github.com/jim3692) to run on 3.10.4
+If you have problems running it on Python 3.11, use this solution offered by [jim3692](https://github.com/jim3692) to run on 3.10.4

 - Download Python 3.10.4 by running ```pyenv install 3.10.4```
 - Set it as default for this project with ```pyenv local 3.10.4```